dasgefolge/pygres/README.md

 Requirements
 ============

-`pygres` is currently in early development, but will run on the following:
+To run `pygres`, you will need:

 *   The Apache httpd
-*   OpenID
 *   [mod_auth_openid][modauthopenid]
 *   [Python][] 3

+`pygres` is currently in early development.
+Future versions may require the following:

 *   [gresd][]

 [Progress]: http://fenhl.net/gres/ (fenhl.net: Progress)